Bryan Little: Atlanta Thrashers / Winnipeg Jets (2007–2020)

 On October 20, 2024, Little signed a one day contract with the Winnipeg Jets to officially retire from the NHL as a Jet.

 International play

 Little was first selected in an international tournament for the Team Ontario in 2003–04 in the World Under-17 Hockey Challenge in Newfoundland, winning a gold medal.
 He was then included with Canadian National Under-18 Summer Team at the 2004 World Junior Cup in Břeclav, Czech Republic, and invited to the December 2005 Canadian World Junior hockey team selection camp.
 Little was a member of the gold-medal winning 2007 Canadian World Junior hockey team.

 Personal life

-As of 2015, Little and his wife Brittany resided in his childhood hometown of Cambridge, Ontario, when he was not living in Winnipeg during the hockey season.
+Little and his wife reside in Cambridge, Ontario.
+The couple previously resided in Winnipeg during the hockey season.